actionhero/www.actionherojs.com/tutorials/web-server.md

         // Which IP to listen on (use '0.0.0.0' for all; '::' for all on ipv4 and ipv6)
         // Set to `null` when listening to socket
         bindIP: "0.0.0.0",
-        // Any additional headers you want actionhero to respond with
+        // Any additional headers you want Actionhero to respond with
         httpHeaders: {
           "X-Powered-By": config.general.serverName,
           "Access-Control-Allow-Origin": "*",